cenfun/monocart-reporter/README.md

     - `title` (String) report title.
     - `toIstanbul` (Boolean) Whether to convert to Istanbul report from V8 list.
     - `entryFilter` (Function) A filter function to execute for each element in the V8 list.
-    - `unpackSourceMap` (Boolean) Whether to unpack all sources from the source map if a related source map file is found.
     - `excludeDistFile` (Boolean) Whether to exclude the dist file (usually minified) if the sources are successfully unpacked from the source map.
     - `sourceFilter` (Function) A filter function to execute for each element in the sources which unpacked from the source map.
     - `watermarks` (Object) Istanbul watermarks, see [here](https://github.com/istanbuljs/istanbuljs/tree/master/packages/istanbul-lib-report) | (Array) V8 watermarks, Defaults to `[50, 80]`.